Rocarranzad/Rocarranzad/README.md

 ## Hi there 👋

-I am a medical doctor learning about data science used in public health and epidemiology!
+I am a medical doctor learning about data science and R!
+My profesional interests are public health, internal medicine, and epidemiology.